Become a Parishioner

 Joining a new parish is like coming into a brand new family!
 St. John's offers many opportunities, aside from just saying "hello" at Mass, to get to know your new brothers and sisters in the parish.

-After most Sunday morning Masses, everyone is invited to our Gatherig Place, the large fellowship hall behind the sanctuary, to enjoy refreshments.
+After most Sunday morning Masses, everyone is invited to our Gatherig Place to enjoy refreshments.
 Coffee and tasty treats are offered by the people who serve in different ministries at St. John's.
 Families come to say hello to one another, to get to know new members or visitors, or to just spend some "family" time together enjoying a donut or playing dominoes.

 We also have our annual Gala Fundraiser, an elegant and fun event each year where we all come together for dinner and dancing, along with silent and live auctions - this is another GREAT way to get to know your new parish family.